RoyGBivens137/Math-for-All/README.md

 **Ethos for Projects in Mathematics, Physics, and Scientific Computing**

-This repository is home to open-source tools and discoveries (hopefully!) in modern mathematical science—beginning with the **Geometric Refinement Transform (GRT)**.
+Hi, my name is Zachary Mullaghy—and what you’ll find here is a passion project devoted to building open, accessible, and rigorous tools in modern mathematical science.
+This repository is home to (hopefully!) meaningful contributions in computational mathematics, physics, and geometry, beginning with the **Geometric Refinement Transform (GRT).**

 This space is grounded in the following tenets: